Shawn070/Document/introduction.md

 　Second,I will introduce my major in the university.My major is Measurement and Control Technology and Instruments in Hefei University of Technology and I will finish it in July this year.The major involves so many aspects，such as light，machinery,electronic circuit and computer.I specialize in electonic circruit and computer so that every time our teachers lead us to make some Course Designs about them, I always finish them soon and well.

-　Well, in my spare time, I like to flash new roms into my android phone.Every time when my android phone bootloads successfully,I get really excited which just like my c program runs successfully on the hardware after debugging it in thousands of times.So I learned some knowledge about Embedded Systems, Linux and GitHub which is a open source code web and I learned a lot from it.I also like to learn some Photoshop skills and Computer repair skills  to enrich myself which really helped me a lot during my college period.
+　Well, in my spare time, I like to flash new roms into my android phone.Every time when my android phone bootloads successfully,I get really excited which just like my c program runs successfully on the hardware after debugging it in thousands of times.So I learned some knowledge about Embedded Systems and Linux.
+Gradually, I come to know a fascinating website, the GitHub, which is a open source code web, you upload your program that everyone can help you debug it and the web will record each change of your program.
+I really learned a lot from it.I also like to learn some Photoshop skills and Computer repair skills  to enrich myself in my free time which really helped me a lot during my college period.

 　OK,that's all.Thank you for your attention.